Using Storybook and Drupal Together

 You should be able to browse to the “card” story and see your markup.
 You can incorporate this story into your Drupal templates; read more at the official Drupal Storybook documentation.

-Failed to Fetch Error using the Drupal Storybook Module
+Failed to Fetch Error Using the Drupal Storybook Module

-if you’re getting “failed to fetch”, your CORS settings above are probably not being respected.
+If you’re getting “failed to fetch”, your CORS settings above are probably not being respected.
 Make sure your development.services.yml is being loaded by your configuration and that you’ve added the config above.
 To debug the failed to fetch, inspect the source in Storybook, open the iframe URL in a new window, refresh, and check the network tab.